The holographic dual of the GHZ state: Introduction

 \section{Introduction}

 Holography establishes a duality between quantum systems and higher-dimensional quantum gravity systems, with AdS/CFT being the most well-known example.
 Currently, most bottom-up research on holography is restricted to ``holographic'' quantum systems from the outset, as not all quantum systems or states have a classical gravity dual.
 For example, the holographic entropy (also known as the Ryu-Takayanagi entropy \cite{06RTEntro,06RTEntR,09RTEntR}) imposes constraints on holographic states.
-Specifically, Ref. \cite{13HolIne} proved that tripartite information is non-positive for all holographic states.
+Specifically, Ref.~\cite{13HolIne} proved that tripartite information is non-positive for all holographic states.
 Yet, this inequality fails to hold for certain quantum states, notably the GHZ states \cite{89GHZ,90GHZ}.
-Therefore, people believed these GHZ states do not have a holographic dual, at least not a classical dual.
-Nevertheless, we will demonstrate that GHZ states do admit a simple holographic dual: a geometry with non-trivial topology, which we term the \textit{booklet wormhole}.
-The holographic entropies of this geometry precisely match the GHZ states, and both systems share identical Euclidean partition functions.
+Therefore, it was believed that these GHZ states do not have a holographic dual, at least not a classical dual \cite{25NoGHZ}.
+Nevertheless, we propose that GHZ states have a holographic dual: a non-manifold geometry with non-trivial topology, which we term the \textit{booklet wormhole}.
+The holographic entropies of this geometry precisely match those of the GHZ states, and both systems share identical Euclidean partition functions.

 Previously, holography research was largely confined to a few geometries: vacuum AdS \cite{98AdSCFT}, two-sided black holes \cite{03TFDTSB}, and their modifications.
 The GHZ state/booklet wormhole duality establishes a new testing ground for holography.
 Beyond being the first known duality that violates the conventional holographic entropy bound, the GHZ state also serves as a representative state for many-body entanglement.
 This duality will therefore play a fundamental role in the quantum information perspective of holography.
 Research on two-sided black holes could now be revisited in the context of the booklet wormhole, advancing our understanding of many-body correlation beyond pairwise entanglement.